 - Sprinkle of flaky salt (optional)

-Optional first step: Place oats in a thin layer on a baking sheet and bake at 350°F for 7-10 minutes until light golden brown and fragrant.
+Optional first step: For a greater, more oat-y flavor, place oats in a thin layer on a baking sheet lined with parchment paper.
+Bake at 350°F for 7-10 minutes until light golden brown and fragrant.

 The nutrition facts are estimated and may vary based on specific ingredients used.